 Prerequisites: This course have no formal prerequisites.
 However, blockchain is very technical in nature, so coming into this course with knowledge of computer science or cryptography will be extremely helpful, although not required.
 If you have any concerns about the nature of this course, do not hesitate to reach out to the facilitators.
 All are welcome regardless of technical background, and additional resources will be available upon request.

 Grading: P/NP.
 You must get at least a 70% to pass the class – to be clear, a lower score equates to a No Pass.
-Grading will be based on Homework and Quizzes (30%), Attendance (30%), a Final Paper (30%) and Participation (10%).
-There will be assigned readings each week, which you should complete in order to do well.
+Grading will be based on Homework and Quizzes (40%), Discussions (30%), and a Final Paper (30%).
 If you have any questions regarding grades, email your discussion leader.

 Blockchain at Berkeley EdX Lectures: https://www.youtube.com/channel/UCqeIoMMTKl9PK9O8BcEpNhQ/playlists